 A courier is a same-day delivery service that offers fast, door-to-door transportation of packages with personalized handling.
 Couriers are often used for urgent, time-sensitive, or high-value shipments.

-What is the difference between mail and courier?
+What is the difference between carrier and courier?

-The main difference between mail and courier services is speed and flexibility.
+The main difference between carrier and courier services is speed and flexibility.
 Mail is delivered through national postal systems on fixed schedules, while couriers provide faster, on-demand deliveries with direct, door-to-door service.

 How does courier service work?